How to Add Verb Power to Your Procedures

 If you are writing a lot of procedures then it is a good idea to collect good SOP verbs you can use to drive your reader to action.
 Don’t be passive, use an active voice and select verbs that command your reader.
 Now you know how to add verb power to your procedures and get right to the point with active voice.

-See how to use verbs in action… download a free sample policy and procedure now.
+See how to use verbs in action… download free policies and procedures now.